The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Pore size analysis

 \subsection{Numerical analysis of the pores}

 For practical computations, a discrete version of the above algorithm is used.
-We represent the pores on a pixel grid $16384 \times 16384$ with the pixel size $\varepsilon =1/16384 \simeq 6.1\times 10^{-4}$, assigning 1 to pixels belonging to the pores (filled pixels) and 0 to the rest (empty pixels).
+We represent the pores on a pixel grid $16384 \times 16384$ with the pixel size $\varepsilon =1/16384 \simeq 6.1\times 10^{-4}$. {The ratio $a/\varepsilon$ varies from 5 to 7 across different packings.} We assign 1 to pixels belonging to the pores (filled pixels) and 0 to the rest (empty pixels).
 At each step we assign 0 to pixels bordering zero pixels.
-If a removed pixel is isolated, i.e., all its neighbors are zero or became zero at the current step, we record that pixel as the center of a pore with radius $r = n \varepsilon$, where $n$ is the step number.
-After the normalization, this yields a discrete pore size distribution $N_\mathrm{p}(r)$.
-Several steps of this algorithm are schematically shown in Fig.~\ref{fig:algor}.
+If a removed pixel is isolated, i.e., all its neighbors are zero or have become zero at the current step, we record that pixel as the center of a pore with radius $r = n \varepsilon$, where $n$ is the step number.
+After normalization, this yields a discrete pore size distribution $N_\mathrm{p}(r)$.
+Several steps of this algorithm are shown schematically in Fig.~\ref{fig:algor}.

-The parameters of the resulting pore size distributions are shown in Table~\ref{tab:pores}.
-The number of large covering discs with radii $r > 5a$ for the CP packing exceeds the corresponding number in the other packings by more than an order of magnitude.
-This indicates the presence of relatively big cavities generated by the CP protocol.
-Note that $r= 5a$ is the beginning of the fractal range for the mass-radius relation (see Fig.~\ref{fig:DT_CP_1500}).
+{When the size ratio is sufficiently high, the distribution $N_\mathrm{p}(r)$ exhibits a power-law behaviour with an exponent $D_\mathrm{p}$ in some fractal range (see Fig.~\ref{fig:pores}a).} In the generalized Apollonian and Delaunay cases, the exponents $D$ of the distribution of disk sizes and $D_\mathrm{p}$ coincide, as expected for a uniform random filling.
+In the CP case, the exponents are different: $D_\mathrm{p} \simeq 1$ while $D = 1.5$.